 Steps To Rebuild

-When it looks like rebuilding the ball screw is the best option, use the following steps:
+When it looks like your ball screw needs repair, use the following steps:

 - 1. Disassemble the ball screw: In order to find all of the dirt and grease, take the ball screw apart.